 Another thing to consider is when training will be performed.

-Training is first typically conducted when an employee joins the company.
+Training is typically first conducted when an employee joins the company as part of onboarding.
 Your training procedure can list a specific timeframe, where each employee is required to be trained by a deadline once they are hired.

-Training should also be conducted periodically, including when a procedure is updated to a new revision, or on an annual basis depending on the process (training on the Quality Policy is often given multiple times, even if the Quality Policy does not change).
+Training should also be conducted periodically, on an annual basis depending on the process (training on the Quality Policy is often given multiple times, even if the Quality Policy does not change), and when a procedure is updated to a new revision.

 Training may also need to be conducted when a new procedure is introduced, a new piece of equipment is purchased, or an employee moves to a new job role.
-Employees might also be re-trained on a process as the result of a nonconformance or audit finding.
+Again, companies should try and consider when retaining is either necessary or will benefit employees.

 Evaluating Competence (Effectiveness of Training)